hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 #### Let's move from the login node to a compute node!

-The first command we will copy and paste in front of the command prompt will be to start a so-called "interactive session" on O2.
-This command will connect us to a compute node, so that all of the commands we run will be processed by a computer designated to do analysis (and not designated to log in users).
+The first command we will run at the command prompt will be to start a so-called "interactive session" on O2.
+This command will connect us to a compute node, so that all of the commands we run will be processed by a computer designated to do analysis (and not designated to log in users). **Copy and paste the command below.**

 ```bash
 $ srun --pty -p interactive -t 0-2:00 --mem 1G --reservation=HBC /bin/bash